-Qualified candidates interested in the M.S. in Communication and Digital Marketing program should contact the Office of Graduate and Continuing Education at 732-987-2770.
+Qualified candidates interested in the M.S. in Communication and Digital Marketing program should contact the Office of Graduate Admissions at 732-987-2770.
 Information and applications are also available on the Georgian Court University website at http://www.georgian.edu/.
 All requirements listed below should be submitted as soon as possible since applications are considered on a space-available basis.
 In special cases, a personal interview may be requested.

 Requirements for admission to the M.S. program:

 - Baccalaureate degree from an accredited college or university (minimum 2.75 grade point average)

 - Completed self-managed application packet, including the following:

 - A check or money order for $40 (nonrefundable) payable to Georgian Court University

 - A statement of objectives listing applicant’s academic and career goals

 - Official transcripts from each undergraduate and graduate institution attended either in sealed, signed envelopes or via electronic submission directly from the registrar’s office

 Candidates are evaluated on an individual basis.
 Strong consideration will be given to an applicant’s business and life experience.
 Upon matriculation, all coursework is to be completed at GCU.